timglabisch/timglabisch.github.io/_posts/2015-07-25-deleteable-package-structure.md

 ### API Endpoints and Controller
 Every endpoint of the Application is provided by the `Project Package`.
-The related controllers must only use classes / resources from it's own package namespace or the domain namespace.
+The related controllers must only use classes / resources from it's own `Project Package` namespace or the `Domain Package` namespace.
+The `Project Package` is not allowed to use any class provided by a regular `Package`.

 Example